NOT "ART FOR

 However, around 15,000 BCE, Solutrean culture mysteriously vanishes from the archeological record.
 Some paleoanthropologists believe there are affinities between Solutean and the later North American Clovis culture (as evidenced by artifacts found at Blackwater Draw in New Mexico, USA), indicating that Solutreans migrated across the frozen Atlantic to America.
 Other experts believe that Solutrean culture was overcome by a wave of new invaders.

-Perhaps because of its focus on tool technology, Solutrean culture is not noted for its artistic achievements, despite the fact that the amazing Lascaux cave paintings date from the period.
+Perhaps because of its focus on tool technology, Solutrean art is noted above all for its achievements in engraving and relief sculpture - see, for instance the fabulous prehistoric engravings and reliefs at Le Roc-de-Sers Cave (c.17,200 BCE) - even though the glorious Lascaux cave paintings date from the period.
 Experts believe that the artists who created the cave murals at Lascaux, Font de Gaume, and La Pasiega were influenced either by late Gravettian or early Magdalenian culture.

 Magdalenian is the final culture of the period and the apogee of Paleolithic art, of the Old Stone Age.
 Its name comes from the type-site of La Madeleine near Les Eyzies in the French Dordogne.
 Magdalenian tool technology is defined by the production of smaller and more sophisticated tools (from barbed points to needles, well-crafted scrapers to parrot-beak gravers) made from fine flint-flakes and animal sources (bone, ivory etc), whose specialized functions and delicacy testify to the culture's advanced nature.